MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Preview builds for Windows 11, version 24H2.

 > [!IMPORTANT]
->*These builds include represent an enablement package to Build 26120 for the Dev Channel ONLY.
+>*These builds use an enablement package to Build 26120 for the Dev Channel ONLY.
 It should not be assumed that this build number will be used beyond the Dev Channel.

 | Build | Canary | Dev | SDK | ISO |
 |---|---|---|---|---|